 Patriot activist Neil Erikson has avoided a custodial sentence after being found guilty of affray and assault with a weapon during a clash with leftist activists when attending the Milo Yiannopoulos speaking event on 4th December 2017.

-The clash which occurred after 6pm that evening which in the days after resulted in seven patriots being arrested and three leftists being arrested.
+The clash occurred after 6pm that evening and in the days after resulted in seven patriots being arrested and three leftists being arrested.
 Five patriots were charged with offences that included affray, assault and behaving in a riotous manner.
 They became known as the Milo 5.
-Turner and Erikson were banned from associating with each until bail conditions were changed in June last year.
+Ricky Turner and Erikson were banned from associating with each until bail conditions were changed in June last year.

-Other legal matters outstanding for Erikson are an arrest warrant in New South Waves for preventing a clergyman from discharging his duties when he invaded the Gosford Anglican Church to confront progressive Priest Fr Rod Bower over his activism in 2018.
+Other legal matters outstanding for Erikson include an arrest warrant in New South Waves for preventing a clergyman from discharging his duties, when he invaded the Gosford Anglican Church to confront progressive Priest Fr Rod Bower over his activism in 2018.

 He also may face the same charge for interrupting Friday Islamic prayers at Federation Square last month where he was detained by Victorian Police for breach of the peace.

-Patriot lawyer John Bolton will be back in Melbourne next month before the County Court representing another patriot activist Blair Cottrell in his appeal for his conviction in 2017 for breaching Victoria’s Racial and Religious Tolerance Act.
+Patriot lawyer John Bolton will be back in Melbourne next month before the County Court representing another patriot activist, Blair Cottrell, in his appeal of his conviction in 2017 for breaching Victoria’s Racial and Religious Tolerance Act.
 This was over the Bendigo mock Islamic beheading in 2015.
 Neil Erikson and Christopher Shortis were found guilty at the same trial.